- Taxes

 Do Self-Employed Individuals Pay FICA Taxes?

-Self-employed individuals do not pay FICA.
-Under the Self-Employed Contributions Act (SECA), which came into effect in 1954, self-employed individuals pay a comparable amount of FICA through self-employment tax to cover their Social Security and Medicare obligations.
+Self-employed individuals don't pay FICA.
+Instead, they pay an equivalent called self-employment tax under the Self-Employed Contributions Act (SECA), established in 1954, to cover their Social Security and Medicare contributions.
 More specifically, self-employed individuals pay the employee and employer share (even though they are neither employees nor employers).
 One-half of self-employment tax is deductible by self-employed individuals from their gross income (no itemizing is required).

 -